dantan123/CS50/README.md

-This repository is based on the problems sets of the popular Harvard CS50 course on Edx.
+This repository is based on the problems from Harvard`s CS50 course on Edx.